carl1stcallhelpcouk/pi-gen/README.md

 1. Update `README.md`.
 (WIP.)
 1. Impliment `postrun.sh`.
 (DONE.)
 1. Move building of images to imitiately after stage has been built.
 (DONE.)
 1. Fork building of imaged to background.
-(TESTING.)
+(DONE.)
 1. Resolve locale not set messages in stage0.
 1. Make a config directory with symbolic links to package files.
 1. New config options :-